Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Blanks Ready To Be Shipped For Flooring

-This is reclaimed lumber out of the Queen Ann's Warf in Toronto, Canada.
-In the 1850's the Warf was at the water's edge.
-As the city pushed into the lake the Warf became buried.
-Now, more than a kilometer from the water, construction projects are uncovering this preserved timber.
+This is reclaimed lumber out of the Queen Ann's Wharf in Toronto, Canada.
+In the 1850's the Wharf was at the water's edge.
+As the city pushed into the lake the Wharf became buried.
+Now, more than a kilometre from the water, construction projects are uncovering this preserved antique timber.
 These timbers are sawn into 1 inch blanks suitable for reclaimed antique wide plank flooring.
-We have also supplied reclaimed Warf material for timber frame cottages.
+We have also supplied reclaimed Wharf material for timber frame cottages.
 Imagine the history in those buildings!

 Relocated Hand Hewn Timber Frame

-We moved this hand-hewn timber frame to this location from a neighbouring farm.
+We moved this reclaimed hand hewn timber frame structure to this location from a neighbouring farm.
 This building combines reclaimed wood and new wood to create a very rustic, country building.
 It fits this property perfectly.

 Circlerock HOME